SanketBadadal/PowerBi-Projects/README.md

 7. **Track Count**
    - Counts the total number of unique tracks in the dataset, providing a sense of the dataset's diversity.

-## Getting Started

-These instructions will guide you through setting up and running the Spotify Data Analysis Dashboard on your local machine.
-This project is ideal for those interested in music trends, data analysis, and visualization with PowerBI and Python.

 ### PowerBI Dashboard
 1. **Opening the Dashboard**: After completing the installation and setup, open the PowerBI Desktop application and load the `.pbix` file provided in the repository.
 This file contains the pre-built dashboard.